 We’ve all been struck by the lightening fast pace at which technology keeps changing.
 Facebook’s evolution is the latest case in point.
 Brian Solis calls this “Digital Darwinism”, and his recent post on the subject is quite provocative.

 Do you feel like a deer in the headlights when trying to figure out your social media plan?
 It’s no wonder.
-As consumers, we used to communicate with each other by one landline telephone and the U.S. postal service.
-We got our news from the daily local newspaper (everyone read the same one) and the nightly news.
+As consumers, people used to communicate with each other by one landline telephone and the U.S. postal service.
+People got their news from the daily local newspaper (everyone read the same one) and the nightly news.
 That was it.
 Period.
-We didn’t have to check our email, text messages, several different online news services, Facebook, Linkedin, Twitter, blogs, etc., etc., etc. With new apps and new social media platforms arriving every day, we are faced with an explosion of choices that leaves us with no opportunity to be unconnected.
+Folks didn’t have to check email, text messages, several different online news services, Facebook, Linkedin, Twitter, blogs, etc., etc., etc. With new apps and new social media platforms arriving every day, people today are faced with an explosion of choices that leaves little opportunity to be unconnected.

 Marketers used to have a defined number of communication choices.
 So it was easy to plan strategy.
 Now, it’s not so easy.
 And even if you manage to overcome your paralysis and make a choice, there’s a tendency to be dissatisfied with your choices.
 So, you’re never sure you’ve landed on the right plan.
 It’s easy to keep imagining one of the alternatives you haven’t chosen could be yielding better results (and that’s if you even have figured out a useful way to measure results).
 Plus, a corollary of the explosion of technology choices with which people today are faced is the explosion of expectations regarding how good your results should be.